ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Notice that for previous job steps, a ``GITHUB_TOKEN`` is required.
-GitHub automatically generates the token ``GITHUB_TOKEN`` which you can use as ``token`` for deploying documentation to the same repo.
-However, if you are planning to deploy to another repo this token does not have the permissions to do it.
+GitHub automatically generates the token ``GITHUB_TOKEN`` which you can use as ``token`` for deploying documentation to the same repository.
+However, if you are planning to deploy to another repository, this token does not have the necessary permissions.

-In that case, there are two options for documentation deployment, using a bot and using a personal access token (PAT).
-Depending on your profile (how many organizations you work in, the rights in the different repositories, etc.), using a PAT can be potentially dangerous because PAT are not restricted to defined repositories, rather have general permissions.
-This means that a PAT with `repository-write` permission can write in any repo in any organization that the PAT creator can access.
+In this case, there are two options for documentation deployment, using a bot and using a personal access token (PAT).
+Depending on your profile (such as how many organizations you work in and your permissions for different repositories), using a PAT can be potentially dangerous because a PAT is not restricted to defined repositories but rather has general permissions.
+This means that a PAT with `repository-write` permission can write in any repository in any organization that the PAT creator can access.

-Therefore, the recommended approach is to **use a Bot**.
-However, you are free to use a PAT if you feel it fits your needs better.
+Therefore, the recommended approach is to **use a bot**.
+However, you can use a PAT if you feel it fits your needs better.

 Deploying by Using a Bot
 """"""""""""""""""""""""
-To deploy documentation to repo different than the one where the documentation is generated, you need permissions to access (*read/write*) this second repo.
+To deploy documentation to a repository other than the one where the documentation is generated, you must have permissions to access (*read/write*) this second repository.
 These permissions can be handled using a specifically created bot.
-In PyAnsys organization, there is `PyAnsys Bot`_ which has read and write permission across some repositories and can be used for this purpose.
+In the PyAnsys organization, there is `PyAnsys Bot`_, which has read and write permission across some repositories and can be used for this purpose.

 .. admonition:: Organization approval to use PyAnsys bot

-    You need internal approval to use PyAnsys bot as your repo needs to be added to its list of repositories.
-    Please email `PyAnsys Support <pyansys.support@ansys.com>`_.
+    You must have internal approval to use the PyAnsys bot because your repository must be added to its list of repositories.
+For more information, email `PyAnsys Support <pyansys.support@ansys.com>`_.

-Once your repository has been added to the bot repositories white-list, you need to add the following code to your CICD YAML file for the authentication:
+Once your repository has been added to the white-list for the the bot repositories, you must add the following code to your CICD YAML file for the authentication:

 .. tabs::